Manufacturers Knowingly sold cars that breached emissions limits in real-world driving conditions

-However, since the dieselgate scandal broke and litigation commenced, further tests suggest that other engine sizes may also be fitted with unlawful defeat devices.
+Although the time for joining these claims has passed, further tests suggest that other engine sizes may also be fitted with unlawful defeat devices.
 These devices allow the cars to emit many times the regulatory limit of NOx emission standards.

 The German motor authority, the KBA, has found impermissible switch off devices which turn off emissions control systems when the vehicle is operated in test conditions.
 In addition, independent tests have indicated that the Audi A6 V6 3l Euro 5, Audi A8 3 litre TDI, and the Porsche Macan 3.0 l V6 Euro 6 may turn down emission control systems below certain temperatures.
 Some Porsche 911’s may also be affected; this is being investigated by the manufacturer.
 Both manufacturers have suggested that emissions control systems are reduced at such temperatures to protect various engine components.
 However, following the CJEU judgment it is likely this will amount to an impermissible defeat device.
 Read about the CJEU decision here.

 The KBA have ordered the recall of affected vehicles and mandated software updates to ‘fix’ the emissions.
 However, the consequences of such fixes, such as fuel efficiency and component life are not known.

 In addition to Porsche and Audi models, the KBA has also found that the VW Touareg 3.0-litre diesel Euro 6 also contains an impermissible defeat device.